What Is Long Island?

 With an economy producing $128 (2008) billion dollars, Long Island’s gross metropolitan product (GMP) ranks among the top 20 Metropolitan areas in the U.S.

-Long Island’s governance structure shaped over centuries consists of 901 different entities including two cities, 2 counties, 13 towns, 95 villages, and many other special purpose units including water, fire, library and 127 school districts each with its own taxing authority.
+Long Island’s governance structure shaped over centuries consists of hundreds of different entities including two cities, 2 counties, 13 towns, 95 incorporated villages, and many other special purpose units including water, fire, library and school districts each with its own taxing authority.
 Nassau County has three towns: Hempstead, North Hempstead and Oyster Bay, and two cities, Long Beach and Glen Cove.
-The county is made up of 126 municipal corporations including 64 different villages, 56 school districts and 19 legislative districts.
+The county is made up of 126 municipal corporations including 64 different villages, and 19 legislative districts.
 Suffolk County has ten towns: Huntington, Babylon, Islip, Smithtown, Brookhaven, Riverhead, Southampton, Southold, East Hampton and Shelter Island.
-There are 113 municipal corporations including 31 villages, 71 school districts, and 18 legislative bodies.
+There are 113 municipal corporations including 31 villages, and 18 legislative bodies.